 Affected: IC 8-1-26

 Sec.
-3. (a) The pipeline safety division shall investigate alleged violations of IC 8-1-26 by requesting a written response from all known persons or entities reportedly involved in the damage. an incident, whose addresses are reported or available on the internet, within sixty (60) days.
+3. (a) The pipeline safety division shall investigate alleged violations of IC 8-1-26. an incident, whose addresses are reported or available on the internet, within sixty (60) days.
 The pipeline safety division shall investigate all incidents pursuant to applicable federal requirements and may investigate incidents further at its discretion.

 (b) The pipeline safety division shall determine whether a violation of IC 8-1-26 occurred and by whom.
 After making a determination of a violation, the pipeline safety division shall forward its findings of violations of requirements provided in IC 8-1-26 to the advisory committee.